cancerregulome/gidget/gidget-style-guide.md

 These settings can't be checked into the repository, so you'll have to activate these for yourself, in one of two ways:

-1. For this project only, you can add a file in your local repository's top-lev `.git/config` file:
+1. For this project only, you can add (or edit) a line in your local repository's `.git/config` file, found under the local repository's top-level directory:

         [core]
         ...